MEt3R: Measuring Multi-View Consistency in Generated Images: Introduction

 MEt3R utilizes DUSt3R~\cite{wang2023DUSt3R} to obtain dense reconstructions from image pairs in a common 3D space.
 It then projects features of one image into the view of the other using the reconstructed point maps and computes feature similarity between the obtained images.
-As feature extractor, DINO~\cite{caron2021emerging} + FeatUp~\cite{fu2024featup} are used to obtain features that are more robust to view-dependent effects, such as lighting, and which can be compared quantitatively.
-We further introduce an open-source multi-view latent diffusion model (MV-LDM) to be used in our studies, which is able to generate high-quality and consistent scenes.
+As feature extractors, DINO~\cite{caron2021emerging} + FeatUp~\cite{fu2024featup} are used to obtain high-resolution features from input images that are robust view-dependent effects, such as lighting, while preserving semantics and image-level structures, to quantify 3D consistency.
+We further introduce an open-source multi-view latent diffusion model (MV-LDM) to be used in our studies, which is able to generate good quality and consistent scenes.
 MEt3R is evaluated in different scenarios to validate its usefulness and robustness.
-It is used to benchmark existing methods that generate multi-view images of scenes, with and without intermediate 3D representation, as well as our MV-LDM.
-We can show that MV-LDM performs well in the quality vs. consistency trade-off and find that MEt3R is a reliable metric that aligns well with the expectations of measuring consistency.
-In contrast to previous metrics, it can distinguish perfectly consistent from almost consistent sequences and can capture fine-grained changes in consistency over time.
+It is used to benchmark existing methods that generate videos and multiple views of objects and scenes, with and without an intermediate 3D representation, as well as our MV-LDM.
+We show that MV-LDM performs well in the quality vs. consistency trade-off and find that MEt3R is a reliable metric that aligns well with the theoretical expectations of consistency among the different classes of scene generation methods.
+In contrast to previous metrics, it can distinguish perfectly consistent from almost consistent sequences and can robustly capture fine-grained changes in consistency over time.

-In summary, our \textbf{contributions} include: \begin{itemize} \item the first metric for measuring multi-view consistency of generated views without given camera poses, \item a comprehensive analysis of existing methods that generate multi-view images of scenes and videos, and \item an open-source multi-view latent diffusion model, which performs best in the quality vs. consistency trade-off. \end{itemize} Our code and models are publicly available.
+In summary, our \textbf{contributions} include: \begin{itemize} \item a simple yet effective metric for measuring 3D consistency of generated views without given camera poses, \item a comprehensive analysis of existing methods that generate videos and multiple views of objects and scenes, and \item an open-source multi-view latent diffusion model, which performs best in the quality vs. consistency trade-off. \end{itemize} Our code and models are publicly available.